T

 Usually compatible

-The quintessential Valencian dish, traditionally made with chicken, rabbit, green beans, and rice.
-Crucially, it should *not* contain seafood.
-The primary risk is cross-contamination from paella pans used for seafood paella or from shared cooking surfaces.
+The quintessential Valencian dish, traditionally made with rabbit, chicken, green beans, and garrofó (a type of lima bean), cooked with rice.
+Crucially, authentic Paella Valenciana does not contain seafood.
+However, cross-contamination can occur if the pan is also used for seafood paella, or if shared utensils are employed.
+Verify preparation methods.

 Arroz a Banda